qdrant/quaterion/docs/source/tutorials/cars-tutorial.rst

                cache_type=CacheType.AUTO, save_dir="./cache_dir", batch_size=32
            )

-We have just configured training-related settings of a ``TrainableModel``.
+We have just configured the training-related settings of a ``TrainableModel``.
 However, evaluation is an integral part of experimentation in machine learning, and you may configure evaluation metrics by returning one or more